-REMOVE CD will appear on the display.
-The CD can be remove.
 If the CD is not removed, after 25 seconds, the CD will be automatically pulled back into the player.
-If the CD is pushed back into the player, before the 25 second time period is complete, the player will sense an error and will try to eject the CD several times before stopping.
+If CD is pushed back into the player, before the 25 second time period is complete, the player will sense an error and will try to eject the CD several times before stopping.

-Do not repeatedly press the CD eject button to eject a CD after trying to push it in manually.
+Do not repeatedly press the eject button to eject a CD after you have tried to push it in manually.
 The player's 25-second eject timer will reset at each press of eject, causing the player to not eject the CD until the 25-second time period has elapsed.